My Spouse Lied to the IRS and I Got the Bill!

 You got your mail today.
 There is a letter from the IRS.
 It isn't tax refund time so it can't be anything good.
 You are tempted to throw it away, but you open it anyway.
 It is a "Notice of Proposed Deficiency" that says your spouse underreported income to the IRS last year.
 You separated a few weeks ago.
 You now owe $1,000 and know you can't afford to pay it back.

-Most of the time a husband and wife filing a joint tax return are both held responsible for any tax debts that come from that tax return.
+Most of the time spouses filing a joint tax return are both held responsible for any tax debts that come from that tax return.
 A tax debt can be from an underpayment of taxes or an understatement of taxes.
-Understatements are when tax return says that you owe one amount and you actually owe more.
+Understatements are when the tax return says that you owe one amount and you actually owe more.
 If your tax return does not report all your income or claims a credit you are not supposed to take, this can cause an understatement of tax.
 The IRS can ask for payment from just one spouse or from both.
 The IRS calls this joint and several liability.
 This usually becomes an issue when married couples separate or divorce.

 Important Note: Filing jointly is an election.
 The IRS does not require married couples to file jointly.
 You can avoid joint liability by filing separately.

 - Equitable Relief.

 If you were denied relief because you filed your application too late, you may be able to file a new application.
 The IRS used to say you only had two years to apply for Equitable Relief.
 Now you can request this type of relief until the IRS can no longer collect on the debt.